 DIF Effect Size.
 Although long has been the most widely used and accepted paradigm for testing hypotheses, NHST is limited and flawed.
-For example, NHST is thought to be trivial because the null hypothesis can always be shown to be false to some extent (Cohen, 1990), and an effect an always be found if measured accurately enough (Nye, 2011).
+For example, NHST is thought to be trivial because the null hypothesis can always be shown to be false to some extent (Cohen, 1990), and an effect can always be found if the sample is large enough (Nye, 2011).
 Also, NHST is criticized for using a cutoff value to turn a continuum into a dichotomous reject/do not reject decision (Kirk, 2006; Nye, 2011).
 Another major limitation of NHST is that it provides little information on the magnitude, value, or importance of an effect (Kirk, 2006).
 It is possible that statistically significant DIF actually only has negligible effect size, especially when the sample size is large.
 LaPalme and colleagues (2016), with both samples of more than 500 people, found that 13 out of the 16 items contained significant DIF in the NHST paradigm, while according to DIF effect size, as many as 10 out of the 16 items had DIF that was too small to be meaningful (i.e., <.02; Cohen, 1992).

-In order to obtain more accurate information on measurement non-equivalence, we included DIF effect size approach based on Nye (2011) in the current study.
-Nye’s DIF effect size method first computes the squared difference of between conditional expected scores (Wang et al., 2013), and then divides it by the pooled standard deviation of Item i in the two groups (Nye, 2011), thus putting the area difference on the standardized metric comparable to other effect size measures like Cohen’s d.
+In order to obtain more accurate information on measurement non-equivalence, we included the DIF effect size approach based on Nye (2011) in the current study.
+Nye’s DIF effect size method first computes the mean squared difference of between conditional expected scores (Wang et al., 2013), and then divides it by the pooled standard deviation of Item i in the two groups (Nye, 2011), thus putting the area difference on the standardized metric comparable to other effect size measures like Cohen’s d.
 The pooled standard deviation is given by:

-Therefore, the DIF effect size can be interpreted the same way as how Cohen’s d is interpreted (Nye, 2011).
+Therefore, the DIF effect size can be interpreted the same way as Cohen’s d is interpreted (Nye, 2011).
 The DIF effect size is given by:

 dDIF= 1SDiP ICCiRθ- ICCiFθ2fFθdθ,